return42/sphkerneldoc/linux_src_doc/arch/arm64/mm/numa_c.rst

     Set inter node NUMA distance from node to node.

-    :param int from:
+    :param from:
         the 'from' node to set distance
+    :type from: int

-    :param int to:
+    :param to:
         the 'to'  node to set distance
+    :type to: int

-    :param int distance:
+    :param distance:
         NUMA distance
+    :type distance: int

 .. _`numa_set_distance.description`: